JJ/granada-off/text/graffiti.md

 euro coins.
 A black and red stencil with Darth Vader on a Holy Week float says "I am your father".
 Close to the wall, another utility has a shadow of a person smoking that seems to look at the rest of the graffiti imprinted in the same place.
-A bit to the right a squid holds a bleeding heart and says "squid love".
+A bit further to the right a squid holds a bleeding heart and says "squid love".
 And to the right of that, "Graffiti cannot be learned in class".
+Which is true.
+Only the street can teach you street art.

 That might be true, but maybe the class as a collective spawns graffiti writers and helps them find their voice.
 That is interesting